 The Constitution of a society will only be able to contain the name of the society and its purpose.
 If a society has any other provisions in its constitution, these will need to be moved into the Bylaws to ensure compliance with the New Act.

-The New Act contains increased disclosure obligations for publically funded societies – societies that obtain funding from the government or public in excess of an external funding threshold set by the regulations to the New Act – and charities.
-Members of charities and publically funded societies will have access to all corporate records, but the Bylaws may restrict access to director’s meeting records and accounting records.
-Further, charities and publically funded societies must disclose the remuneration paid to the directors and the ten highest paid employees or contractors receiving at least $75,000 in wages per annum.
+The New Act contains increased disclosure obligations for publicly funded societies – societies that obtain funding from the government or public in excess of an external funding threshold set by the regulations to the New Act – and charities.
+Members of charities and publicly funded societies will have access to all corporate records, but the Bylaws may restrict access to director’s meeting records and accounting records.
+Further, charities and publicly funded societies must disclose the remuneration paid to the directors and the ten highest paid employees or contractors receiving at least $75,000 in wages per annum.
 This disclosure can pool salaries being disclosed together and list positions rather than personal names.

 The New Act will make significant changes pertaining to directors.
 A director must be at least 18 years old (subject only to the exceptions set out in the regulations).
-If the society is a charity or publically funded society, the majority of a society’s directors must not be employees or contractors of the society.
+If the society is a charity or publicly funded society, the majority of a society’s directors must not be employees or contractors of the society.
 In addition, societies will be prohibited from remunerating directors unless authorized to do so by the Bylaws.

 New Corporate and Governance Procedures

 The New Act will include corporate and governance procedures substantially similar to those in the Business Corporations Act (British Columbia) and other corporate legislation for companies.
 For instance, the threshold to pass a special resolution will be reduced from 3/4 of votes cast by voting members to 2/3, unless the society’s Bylaws create a higher threshold; voting by proxy will be allowed if it is written into the society’s Bylaws; and the existing requirement that non-voting members outnumber the voting members will be removed.